 1. Academic Excellence

 Simply put, independent institutions like Rosseau Lake College attract the very best, most passionate and inspired teachers.
-This creates compelling classes and lesson
+This creates compelling classes and lesson plans, but also ensures that students are receiving the most up-to-date education possible with the latest cutting-edge tools necessary to succeed at the next level.

 The ability to attract the brightest minds for faculty positions paves the way forward for students.
 90% of boarding school students report having great, high-quality teachers, while that number is only 62% for independent day schools and 51% for public schools.
 More importantly, the results speak for themselves.
 50% of boarding school students go on to earn advanced degrees, compared to just 36% (independent) and 21% (public).
 Last year alone, 100% of RLC graduates were accepted to one of their top three schools of choice.